Senator Bonacic Announces New Law to Protect Consumers WHEN Purchasing Pets

 “As many pet owners know, once an animal comes home and is welcomed into the family, it is very difficult to imagine the possibility of them having a serious or even fatal medical condition,” said Senator Bonacic.
 “Too many times, New York consumers are swindled into buying a pet whose medical history is withheld and they end up paying dearly with their hearts and wallets.
 This law will help provide consumers with some reassurance that their new 'family' member is healthy and, if that is not the case, provide them with an ability to recover their costs.”

 The “pet lemon law” gives rights to consumers on their newly purchased pets.
 If a pet is diagnosed with a congenital malformation, is ill, or has a contagious infection or disease, current state law covers consumers within fourteen business days.
 However, many times these congenital defects or illnesses do not show up in very young animals.

+The new law will protect consumers for up to six months if the animal is diagnosed with a congenital defect or illness.
+Also, the measure calls for the pet broker’s name and address, in addition to the breeder’s name and address, which is already required under the law.
 It would also require pet dealers to disclose the location where they receive their dogs, which current law already requires for cat purchases.
 Additionally, the law increases the minimum fines for violations from $50 to $100.